 -

-Note:If the uploaded XML includes a model attached to a connection that is not present in the current site, Nintex Apps will invite you to Reassign invalid connections.
+Note:If the imported XML includes a model attached to a connection that is not present in the current site, Nintex Apps will invite you to Reassign invalid connections.

 For each invalid connection, Nintex Apps provides the Current (invalid) connection, and allows you to select a possible replacement from a Replacement connection picklist.
 Select a connection that matches the intent and service of the original page's as closely as possible.

-- In page's app detail screen, within the Pages tab, click on the desired page.
-Select Compose from the menu.
+- In the app's detail screen, within the Pages tab, click the vertical dots on the desired page.
+Select Edit from the menu.

-- Click Pages on the navigation bar to open the page list, then click on the desired page.
-Select Compose from the menu.
+- In the App screen, within the All pages tab, click the vertical dots on the desired page.
+Select Edit from the menu.

 - When a page is open in Preview, click the Edit Page tab that slides out from the left side.

 Revisions are like "snapshots" of the page, taken at different points in its development.
-They can be used to rollback an app page to a previous point in the development process.
-Learn more about Page Revisions.
+They can be used to roll back an app page to a previous point in the development process.
+For more information, see Page Revisions.

 Cloning a page makes an exact copy of the page.
 This can be handy when: